The Lasso with general Gaussian designs with applications to hypothesis testing: Introduction

 \section{Introduction}

-Statistical inference questions are often addressed by characterizing the distribution of the estimator of interest under a variety of assumptions on the data distribution.
+Questions of statistical inference and decision theory are often addressed by characterizing the distribution of the estimator of interest under a variety of assumptions on the data distribution.
 A central role is played by normal theory which guarantees that broad classes of estimators are asymptotically normal with prescribed covariance structure \cite{fisher1922mathematical,le2012asymptotic}.
+Normality theory can serve as the basis for inference, facilitate the comparison of estimators, and justify claims of efficiency.

-It is by now well understood that asymptotic normality breaks down in high dimension, even when considering low-dimensional projections of the underlying covariates \cite{bayati2011lasso,javanmard2014hypothesis,zhang2014confidence}.
-As a consequence, the statistician has a limited toolbox to address inferential questions.
+In high dimensions, the distributional theory available for many estimators of interest is more limited.
+Frequently we have access to upper and lower bounds on important quantites like the estimation or prediction error or the size of a selected model.
+These may have the correct dependence on sample size, dimensionality, and certain structural parameters, but are usually loose in their leading constants.
+Asymptotic normality often breaks down in high dimensions, even when considering low-dimensional projections of the coefficients vector \cite{bayati2011lasso,javanmard2014hypothesis,zhang2014confidence,sur2019modern}.
+There has been substantial progress in recovering normality in special cases by resorting to careful constructions designed to remove bias and target normality \cite{bayati2011lasso,javanmard2014hypothesis,zhang2014confidence,bellec2019biasing,chen2019inference}.
+It is of substantial interest to identify precisely the conditions under which such constructions succeed and fail.
 This challenge is compounded by the fact that resampling methods also fail in this context \cite{el2018can}.

-The Lasso is arguably the prototypical method in high-dimensional statistics \cite{tibshirani1996regression}.
+The Lasso is arguably the prototypical method in high-dimensional statistics.
 Given data $\{(y_i,\bx_i)\}_{i\le n}$, with $y_i\in\reals$, $\bx_i\in\reals^p$, it performs linear regression of the $y_i$'s on the $\bx_i$'s by solving the optimization problem

 Here $\by\in\reals^n$ is the vector with $i$-th entry equal to $y_i$, and $\bX\in\reals^{n\times p}$ is the matrix with $i$-th row given by $\bx_i^{\top}$.
 Throughout the paper we will assume the model to be well-specified.
 Namely, there exist $\thetastar\in\reals^p$ such that